yhernandez55/Home_Credit_Default_Risk-Classification/README.md

 This project aims to predict clients' repayment abilities using supervised learning techniques, including neural networks and xgboostclassifier.

 ## DataSet Info(i.e: list all datasets):
-The datasets used in this project can be accessed from this repository in a folder called Data or through the following link:
+The datasets used in this project can be accessed from this repository in a folder called Data or through the following link: [Here are the DataSets](https://www.kaggle.com/competitions/home-credit-default-risk/data)
-<a href="[https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data](https://www.kaggle.com/competitions/home-credit-default-risk/data)" target="_blank"> Here are the DataSets</a>

 ## Techniques Used: